Code-Institute-Submissions/milestone-project-117/README.md

 # Milestone Project 1

-The project is intented to recruit members to a (fictional) gym.
+The project is intented to recruit members to a (fictional) gym my providing and easily navigated and responsive web page.

 ## UX

+The goal of the project is to create a responsive and easily navigated site that attracts new members to the gym and provides them with relevant information.

 ### User Stories